Land and Real Property Transactions

 A. Real Property Transactions

-Any unit of the University desiring to purchase or sell real property, should direct an initial proposal or inquiry to the Vice President for University Operations at email@example.com.
+Any unit of the University desiring to purchase or sell real property, should direct an initial proposal or inquiry to the Vice President for Administration and Finance at firstname.lastname@example.org.

 - Sale of Real Property

 To sell the University’s real property, approval by KBOR and authorization by the Legislature must be obtained.
 Proposals requesting to dispose of property should complete the Disposal of Real Property Request and submit to email@example.com no later than July 1 for consideration in the following legislative session.

 For Kansas State University to purchase property, KBOR approval is required.
 Departments requesting to purchase real property should complete the Acquisition of Real Property Request and submit it to firstname.lastname@example.org.